 The Kucoin team has decided to step into the cryptocurrency exchange business in 2017.
-They are serving the industry with the superior customer service and a good enough UI/UX.
+They are serving the industry with superior customer service and a good enough UI/UX.
 Above all, Kucoin is the exchange that honors its users.
 Stay tuned and discover the Kucoin payback to its token holders.
-In this guide we will describe step-by-step, how to open a Kucoin trading account.
+In this guide, we will describe step-by-step, how to open a Kucoin trading account.

-Thought it is relatively very new in the world of crypto exchange, the Kucoin developers have already proven their skills and it has gone off without any hitch since it has launched.
-Last August the Angel Investment was done and the first version of Kucoin exchange was launched.
+Though it is relatively very new in the world of crypto exchange, the Kucoin developers have already proven their skills and it has gone off without any hitch since it has launched.
+Last August the Angel Investment was done and the first version of the Kucoin exchange was launched.
 Since then, the Kucoin bonus plan was initialized.
 Besides its web interface, Kucoin also has Android and iOS apps.

 With competitive trading and no fees for a deposit, it seems that Kucoin is ready to make its mark among the crypto exchange markets.
 Kucoin is considered safe to use due to its proper security efforts which are placed at both the systems and the operational level.